soomla/knowledge-base/src/documents/cocos2dx/js/Grow_Insights.html.md

 ## Integration

-<div class="info-box">GROW Insights is included in the GROW bundles: [GrowUltimate](/cocos2dx/cpp/GrowUltimate_GettingStarted), [GrowSpend](/cocos2dx/js/GrowSpend_GettingStarted#SetupGrowSpend) and
+<div class="info-box">GROW Insights is included in the GROW integrations: [GrowUltimate](/cocos2dx/cpp/GrowUltimate_GettingStarted), [GrowSpend](/cocos2dx/js/GrowSpend_GettingStarted#SetupGrowSpend) and
 [GrowSoomla](/cocos2dx/js/GrowSoomla_GettingStarted#SetupGrowSoomla) and.
-Please refer to the relevant bundle for initialization instructions.</div>
+Please refer to the relevant integration for initialization instructions.</div>

-1. Initialize `GrowInsights` according to the instructions of your relevant bundle.
+1. Initialize `GrowInsights` according to the instructions of your relevant integration.

 * Create event handler functions in order to be notified about (and handle) GROW Insights related events.
 See [Events](/cocos2dx/js/Grow_Insights/#Events) for more information.